HL7/ipa-website/_pages/what-is-patient-access.md

 general_content:
   heading: "What is the International Patient Access Standard?"
   text: |
     The [International Patient Access (IPA)](/faqs/){: target="_blank"} standard is the emerging global specification that allows patients and medical apps to easily access and share health information across countries.
-It builds upon existing FHIR (Fast Healthcare Interoperability Resources) standards but adds important improvements for secure, reliable, and consistent data exchange.
+It builds upon existing FHIR® (Fast Healthcare Interoperability Resources) standards but adds important improvements for secure, reliable, and consistent data exchange.

     **Key Features of IPA:**